Amdrel/jamiekuppens.com/content/post/building-multi-tenant-applications-on-gae/index.md

 ## Let's Build a Team Goal Tracking App

-I've created a Goal tracking application on App Engine Standard Environment that showcases using namespace enabled APIs effectively to implement multi-tenancy.
-You can try the demo [here](https://github.com/Reshurum) if you want to see the final result before continuing (note that data is wiped on a weekly basis).
+I've created a Goal tracking application on App Engine Standard Environment that showcases using namespaces effectively to implement multi-tenancy.
+You can try the demo [here](https://github.com/Reshurum) if you want to see the final result before continuing.
 This application allows users to sign up through a public signup interface and from there they can create teams and invite other users to them.
+Do note that data is wiped on a daily basis.

 ### Authentication and Namespace Creation

+For simplicity, we're going to be using the [Users API](https://cloud.google.com/appengine/docs/python/users/) for authentication.
+To create namespaces for users, we must have a unique identifier to separate it from other users.
+The Users API exposes a user id which can be used in namespace names when querying data specific to that user.
+Since user ids are unique, we don't ever have to worry about leaking information.

+{{< highlight python >}}
+print("I'm python code that does absolutely nothing!")
+{{< /highlight >}}

 ### Storing Team Goals in Datastore